hazelcast/hazelcast-cpp-client/README.md

 - `IMap::setAsync`
 - `IMap::getAsync`

 You can also provide a callback instance to the future using the `andThen` method.
-The callback is executed upon reception of the call response or exception and you can put your code into the callback methods.
+The callback is executed upon the reception of the call response or exception, and you can put your code into the callback methods.
 The callback method will be executed in the user executor thread which is different from the user's main program thread and hence it will not block the user.
 An example callback usage is shown below:

 ```C++
 /**